 Further south from Flagstaff, Sedona and Cottonwood, Prescott is a fun town full of bars and shops, surrounded by the similarly named Prescott National Forest, where big view camping can be found at places like Wolf Creek Road, but the options are rather limitless.

-Finally, Arizona’s Tonto National Forest offers dozens of free camping opportunities just northwest of Phoenix, whether you need to visit the city or just want to escape it.
+Finally, Arizona’s Tonto National Forest offers dozens of free camping opportunities just northeast of Phoenix, whether you need to visit the city or just want to escape it.

 Arkansas National Forests